 Case Study 2: Combination Of Herbal Enema And Muscle Relaxing Herb Is Beneficial For Sciatica

-A clinical study was performed for the management of Sciatica.
-It used
+A clinical study was performed for the management

 - Nirgundi Ghan Vati (extract of an Ayurvedic herb which is a muscle relaxant)